prashantarya12/css-protips/README.md

 ### Set `:focus` for Form Elements

-Sighted keyboard users rely on focus to determine where keyboard events go in the page.
+Sighted keyboard users really on focus to determine where keyboard events go in the page.
 Make focus for form elements stand out and consistent then a browser's default implementation:

 ```css
 a:focus,